risk management, internal control and audit

 Risk management process and responsibilities

 The risk management process aims to identify and evaluate the risks, and to plan and implement the practical measures and continuous monitoring for each risk.
 Among others, such measures may include avoiding the risk, reducing it in different ways or transferring the risk through insurance policies or agreements.
+When identifying and assessing risks the impact scale from 1-3 (low, medium, high) is used based on an assessment of probability of the risk occurring, and the severity of the financial impact between severity of 1 (no notable direct losses or reputation damages, short time or local effects, extra work, value <0,1 million euro) and severity of 5 (destructive losses, losses of key customers or market areas, major brand damages, long or lasting effects, value >201 million euro).
 Control functions and measures are verification or back-up procedures applied to reduce the risks and ensure the completion of the risk management measures.

 Risks that may affect Nokian Tyres are divided into strategic, operational, financial and hazard risks.